Terrapin Resources

 • Create a maze for Bee-Bot to go through.
 The walls of the maze could be small boxes, blocks, rulers, or pencils.

 • Create cards with numbers or letters.
 Have students arrange them on the floor.
 Ask the students to go to a particular number or letter.
 Can they go to all the numbers in order?
 Be sure to space the cards apart from each other.
-The students of teach can adjust the placement of the cards as the activity progresses started.
+The students or teacher can adjust the placement of the cards as the activity progresses.
+There are number and letter card images in Bee-Bot Lessons that you can print.

-• Use the number and letter cards to spell words and practice addition.
+• Use number cards to practice addition.
+Use letter cards to spell sight words.

 • Write words that make a sentence on cards.
 Spread out the cards and see if Bee-Bot can move from card to card to make the sentence.
-Check out this Bee-Bot Dance!
+This video shows an example.

 • Turn on the sensor and record a message to be spoken when one Bee-Bot gets near another.
 Details below.

 • Have students create a dance with several Bee-Bots.
-They should plan to dance using Command Cards.
+They can plan the dance using Command Cards.
 Does the dance need some music?
 Check out this Bee-Bot Dance!

 • Create a Bee-Bot parade!
 Decorate balloons, tie them to Bee-Bot and have them follow each other.
 Check out this Bee-Bot Parade!